sftpgo/docs/docs/tutorials/shares.md

 ## Restricting Shareable Paths

-Administrators can restrict which virtual paths users are allowed to share by configuring the **Denied share paths** filter.
-This can be set directly on a user or inherited from a group.
+Administrators can restrict which virtual paths users are allowed to share by combining two filters: **Allowed share paths** (a positive list — when set, shares are accepted only within those subtrees) and **Denied share paths** (a negative list — paths that cannot be shared).
+Both can be set directly on a user or inherited from a group.

+### Denied share paths

 When a path is denied, the user cannot create shares for that exact path or any sub-path.
 For example: